- My Top New Kitchen Item You Might Want for Christmas This Year

 This is where I’m getting a lesson right along with you all.
 I’ve never ever heard of a lot of these fun kitchen gadgets, and yet some may sneak onto my own Christmas wish list this year.
 What fun to see what people who cook daily really USE daily and couldn’t do without!

 If you don’t use fresh ginger very often, you should definitely learn about how good it is for you…and then buy some next time you’re perusing the produce section.
-Here’s a truckload of ginger recipes to use it in.

 Here’s how this tool can help make life easier for Jessica Fisher of Fish Mama (and I’m with her on this one – I may have grabbed a second one on Amazon Prime day in July as a Christmas gift for myself because mine is 14 years old!!!).